udesh/studentlist/README.md

 4. Now you need to add the MongoDB database details appropriately. com.studentlist.config package >> ApplicationConfig class >> mongoTemplate() - ( https://github.com/udesh/studentlist/blob/master/src/main/java/com/studentlist/config/ApplicationConfig.java )
 Add relevant details that need to access the MongoDB database.
+Build and package the project and get the ROOT.war inside the target folder.

 5.The web application can be deploy in jboss 7 or Tomcat as needed.